Alrope123/humanIF/README.md

 <details>
 <summary> Evaluation arguments </summary>

-- `annotator`: name of the evaluator.
+- `annotator`: name of the evaluation methods.
+It has to be one the three following: 1. a basic annotator defined in `evaluation/basic_annotators.DEFINED_ANNOTATORS`.
+2. a configuration name for LLM-as-a-Judge that corresponds to a directory in `llm-as-a-judge`
 - ``
 </details>